 These changes will ensure that the International EPQ is even more closely aligned with the EPQ taken by students in the UK, meaning academic institutions and employers can be assured that International EPQ students are working to the same standards as their UK counterparts, and will have developed the same skills.

-More detailed information will be available soon, including all updated documents and resources, and we will keep communicating with schools throughout the transition.
-You can also keep an eye on the International IPQ/EPQ page of our website.
+We will keep communicating with schools throughout the transition.
+You can keep an eye on the International IPQ/EPQ page of our website.